Key Challenges in Enterprise Mobile App Development: Customer-Facing Apps

 The ability to power apps requires the creation of mobile-ready services.
 APIs will be needed to expose business functions that enable the app to accomplish specific tasks.
 For example, a travel app might need an API that would allow a user to enter a booking number and bring up their booking information; a gift card app may need an API to check and manage the balance on the card.

-It’s important to have an API strategy in place for your customer-facing application in order for the app to function as expected, and to help inform the development efforts and associated costs to achieve what you want.
+It’s important to have an API strategy in place for your customer-facing application for the app to function as expected and to help inform the development efforts and associated costs to achieve what you want.
 Companies should evaluate their current services to see if they are adequate for powering the mobile app, and identify in which cases they will need to create APIs from scratch.

-While many enterprises may be used to waterfall methodology, when it comes to developing a customer-facing enterprise apps, you need to have a process of delivering successfully, continuously, into the market.
-Constant product iteration needs to become ingrained.
+While many enterprises may be used to waterfall methodology, when it comes to developing a customer-facing enterprise app, teams must begin to implement the practices of agile development.
+For your app to be successful, constant product iteration needs to become ingrained.
 Unlike web properties, which can be outdated and still work, mobile is evolving constantly and if your product doesn’t keep pace it won’t function.
 Adopting an agile framework makes this process more feasible and efficient.

 Furthermore, continuous delivery allows you to collect feedback and learnings and apply them to subsequent product releases to improve your product and consistently provide a better user experience.
 Consumer expectations are high, and if you are not able to encourage engagement or continue to solve their pain points, you will suffer high user abandonment rates.

 Like their employee-facing counterparts, developing customer-facing enterprise apps comes with a myriad of challenges.
 Sourcing and keeping talent is even more difficult as the skill sets required to develop, deploy and maintain products aimed at customers are in high demand and hard to find.
 Additionally, enterprises must plan to develop natively so they can meet increasingly tough customer demands and provide the best user experience possible.
-Keeping up with customer demands and mobile technology also requires organizational change, evolving to build a culture of continuous delivery – a completely different approach than traditional waterfall methods and not typical of enterprise processes.
+Keeping up with customer demands and mobile technology also requires organizational change, evolving to build a culture of continuous delivery – a completely different approach than traditional waterfall methods.
 Tackling these challenges means addressing them early and including the risks in your mobile strategy to ensure they don’t affect product delivery and success.